TheLady/moldy-zorilla/Contract.md

 ## Stretch
 - [ ] Site is mobile responsive and easily viewed on a phone

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).

 *Copying another website's content is fine for practicing, but publishing it would likely infringe upon the original site's copyright.